michuW93/reverse_proxy_with_ssl/README.md

 # reverse_proxy_with_ssl

-`mvn clean install` on both - prov and web (it will create .war file), deploy wars on tomcat
+`mvn clean install` on both - prov and web projects (it will create .war file), deploy wars on tomcat

 then install haproxy and run with `haproxy -f haproxy.cfg` command